Smart Homes Are Cool, But Are They Really Secure?

 Are Smart homes Really Secure?
 For the most part yes, if you take a few precautions like, perform regular security updates, use multifactor authentication, install malware, use known standard devices from reputable manufacturers, Secure your Wi-Fi signal buy a separate connection for each or split an existing connection using VLAN and avoid using public Wi-Fi.

 For starters, a smart home is essentially a home that contains one or more connected smart devices, which can be remotely accessed, monitored and controlled over the internet from within or away from home.
+But are smart home locks safe?

 Smart homes can range in sophistication from simple homes with a single, smart feature such as security cameras to advanced homes with a series of smart systems linked together by a dedicated smart hub and a single app.